 Medical doctors recommend a good diet, sufficient sleep and exercise.

-Institutions should be safe havens where adults and children voluntarily seek help without fear of indefinite incarceration and harmful or terrifying treatment.
+Facilities should be safe havens where adults and children voluntarily seek help without fear of indefinite incarceration and harmful or terrifying treatment.
 They need a quiet and safe environment where they can get workable and accountable help for their problems.
 The existing money spent needs to be re-directed into proven workable solutions.

 The solution can’t be more screening or more of the same failing “treatments” and programs.